-The mitigation issues identified within the Environmental Impact Assessment process are systematically addressed in the EMP, ensuring a high level of environmental performance while minimising adverse impacts.
+The mitigation measures identified within the Environmental Impact Assessment process are systematically addressed in the EMP, ensuring the minimisation of adverse environmental impacts to an acceptable level.

-It should be noted that since this EMP is part of the EIA process undertaken for the Wind Energy Facility project, it is important that this guideline document be read in conjunction with the Scoping Report and EIA Report.
+It should be noted that since this EMP is part of the EIA process undertaken for the proposed Wind Energy Facility project, it is important that this guideline document be read in conjunction with the Scoping Report (September 2007) and EIA Report (February 2008).
 This will contextualise the EMP and enable a thorough understanding of its role and purpose in the integrated environmental process.
-This draft EMP for construction and operation activities has been compiled in accordance with Section 34 of the EIA Regulations and will be further developed in line with comments received, and in terms of specific requirements list in any authorisations issued for the proposed project.
+This EMP for construction and operation activities has been compiled in accordance with Section 34 of the EIA Regulations and will be further developed in terms of specific requirements listed in any authorisations issued for the proposed project.
+This EMP will be further supported by requirements to be detailed by the project safety, health, environment and quality (SHEQ) officer, as well as method statements to be detailed by the contractors.